 Frederick William IV’s dream of a Belvedere surrounded by extensive hanging gardens, open staircases and a cascading waterfall on the southern slope of the Pfingstberg remained unfulfilled – the king died before construction was completed.

 Several villas, former properties of Hohenzollern kings and kaisers, are located on the Pfingstberg’s southern slope, facing the New Garden.
 Today, they are part of the Stiftung Preußische Schlösser und Gärten Berlin-Brandenburg (SPSG).

 Numerous postcards from the period around 1900 show that the Belvedere – Pfingstberg was a popular excursion destination and attraction in Potsdam for Brandenburgers and Berliners of that era.

 The way to the Belvedere Pfingstberg through the state capital Potsdam is an experience – whether you are on the way by tram, bus, bicycle or on foot.
 Let us suggest some of the most beautiful routes!

-Do you have questions about our offers, suggestions or criticism?
-Here you can contact us via an e-mail form.
+You have questions about our offers, suggestions or criticism?
+Feel free to contact us!

 Please understand that the processing of your request may take some time.